-Module teams will assume responsibility for collecting feedback, choosing how and in what session to do this.
-It could be as simple as handing out post-its for feedback or you may choose to do a quiz on Canvas or conduct a focus group.
-Students are to be allowed to give feedback anonymously.
-Feedback is to be reported in Module Evaluation Forms.
-Module teams must share with students actions and responses to close the feedback loop.
+All modules will need to collect feedback from students during the module but the feedback will not take the form of a university-wide standardised survey.
+It could be as simple as handing out post-it notes for feedback or you may choose to do a quiz on Canvas or conduct a focus group.
+Students are to be allowed to give feedback anonymously